 Palazzo d'Arco, Neoclassical palace museum in Mantua, Italy

-Palazzo d'Arco is a Neoclassical palace in Mantua with a symmetrical facade designed by architect Antonio Colonna, displaying the coats of arms of the d'Arco and Chieppio families.
-Inside, multiple rooms contain original furnishings, artworks, and decorative elements spanning different periods.
+Palazzo d'Arco is a Neoclassical palace in the center of Mantua, with a symmetrical facade designed by architect Antonio Colonna and the coats of arms of the d'Arco and Chieppio families above the entrance.
+The interior is arranged across several rooms that still hold original furnishings and artworks from different periods.

 The community of curious travelers